 This program has been designed to make sure that you know, or to help you discover, the names and principle functions of the main parts of a living body.
-Every time you correctly identify a part, it will be connected to the body's blood supply.
+Everytime you correctly identify a part, it will be connected to the bodies blood supply.